tayoshino31/CG-Projects/index.md

   <img src="images/BVH.png" style="width: 70%;">

-Testing every primitive for ray intersection is computationally expensive and becomes extremely slow as the number of objects increases.
+Testing every primitive for ray intersection is extremely slow as the number of objects increases.
 An acceleration structure efficiently selects only some potential primitives for intersection with the ray.
-BVH builds a hierarchy of bounding volumes as a binary tree and uses it to accelerate ray intersection.
+BVH first builds a hierarchy of bounding volumes as a binary tree and uses it to accelerate ray intersection.
 BVH allows the ray to find the intersection in at most O(log(n)).

 ## Performance
 **Rendering Time**